-If you’ve got one of those old, pretty much useless since TV’s no longer fit in them, entertainment centers this post may be for you!
+If you have one of those big bulky old entertainment centers hanging around, then I have a fantastic idea on just what you can do with it!
 Who knew that you could inexpensively transform one into a dollhouse for any of your eighteen inch dolls?
-Whether you buy name brand dolls or not, the cost of dollies can really add up so today I’m showing you how my cousin, and her husband, were able to build their girls a cute and functional dollhouse for a fraction of what it would have cost them to try to buy something similar.
+Whether you buy name brand dolls or not, the cost of dollies can really add up so today I’m showing you how my cousin, and her husband, were able to build their girls a cute and functional dollhouse for a fraction of what it would have cost them to try to buy something similar and it turned out so cute!

 Angie, my cousin, said this about the project: